Here is a study of the book Kriya Yoga: Synthesis of a personal experience, by Ennio Nimis.

 He tried to extract the essential kriya core from his heaps of notes from years with different teachers, and put the book on the Internet.

-❖ He wanted to be joyous, and received much for it.
-He persevered in misfortunes, and wanted tolerance and grieved over others and that his path through live was thorny and then resorted to "a complete approach to original kriya" as he saw it.
-He has shocked other kriya practitioners by publishing kriya information, shocked and terrified others The superior man examines himself
+◎ He wanted to be joyous, and received much for it.
+He persevered in misfortunes, and wanted tolerance – and grieved over others and that his path through life was thorny – and then resorted to "a complete approach to original kriya" as he saw it.
+He has shocked other kriya practitioners by publishing kriya information, shocked and terrified others – The superior man examines himself –

-Since kriya yoga in Yogananda's and SRF's circles is restricted to those captured as his spirit-serfs of a sort, and even for life after life, it may be hard to ascertain all that is of interest in such cultish settings.
+In Yogananda's fellowships, kriya binds, even for life-times, Yogananda says [More].
 What an outsider may come up with is often nothing more than, "Maybe yes, maybe no, what do I know?"
-May I add; "It is generally wise to stay out of cults."
+May it be added; "It is generally wise to stay out of cults."

-The essence is that unless we have a good basis for judging certain matters, we had better refrain from forming public opinion in the matter for the sake of gullible ones, for example.
-Besides you may learn kriya yoga for free and preserve your freedom instead of getting hooked or fooled.
+If we have a good basis for judging certain matters, we may not refrain from alerting the public in those matters for the sake of gullible ones.
+Consider learning kriya yoga for free and preserve your freedom .

 Dasgupta, Sailendra.
 Paramhansa Swami Yogananda: Life-portrait and Reminiscences.
-Lincoln, NE: iUniverse, 2006.
-Pdf: yoganiketan.net and at Google Books, partial view.
+Lincoln, NE: iUniverse, 2006; also Google Books, partial view.